firedancer-io/firedancer/book/guide/getting-started.md

 ```

 This configuration will cause Firedancer to run as the user `firedancer`
 on the local machine.
+This assumes the `uid` and `gid` of the `firedancer`
+user on the machine is `1000` and `1000` respectively.
+The `identity_path`
-The `identity_path` and `vote_account_path` should
-be Solana Labs style keys, which can be generated with the Solana Labs
+and `vote_account_path` should be Solana Labs style keys, which can be
-CLI.
-Currently, `testnet` is the only live cluster that Firedancer can
+generated with the Solana Labs CLI.
+Currently, `testnet` is the only live
-be run against and trying to start against `devnet` or `mainnet-beta`
+cluster that Firedancer can be run against and trying to start against
-entrypoints will result in an error.
+`devnet` or `mainnet-beta` entrypoints will result in an error.

 ::: tip NOTE